nii-yamagishilab/Capsule-Forensics-v2/README.md

       ./checkpoints/<binary_faceforensicspp; multiclass_faceforensicspp; cgvsphoto; replay_attack>

-Pre-trained models for the FaceForensics++ database (includes DeepFakes, Face2Face, and FaceSwap), the CGvsPhoto database, and the Replay-Attack database (with settings described in our paper) are provided in the checkpoints folder.
+Pre-trained models for the FaceForensics++ database (includes Real, DeepFakes, Face2Face, and FaceSwap), the CGvsPhoto database, and the Replay-Attack database (with settings described in our paper) are provided in the checkpoints folder.

-## Dataset
+## Databases

-In case of the FaceForensics++ database, it need to be *pre-processed to crop facial area*.
+In case of the FaceForensics++ database, it need to be **pre-processed to crop facial area**.

 ## Training
 **Note**: Parameters with detail explanation could be found in the corresponding source code.

-    $ python train.py --dataset dataset --train_set train --val_set validation --outf checkpoints --batchSize 100 --niter 100
+Training the Capsule-Forensics-v2 using binary classification on the FaceForensics++ database:

+    $ python train_binary_ffpp.py

+Training the Capsule-Forensics-v2 using multiclass classification on the FaceForensics++ database:

+    $ python train_multiclass_ffpp.py

+Training the Capsule-Forensics-v2 on the CGvsPhoto database:

+    $ python train_cgvsphoto.py

+Training the Capsule-Forensics-v2 on the Idiap Replay-Attack database:

+    $ python train_replay_attack.py

 ## Evaluating
 **Note**: Parameters with detail explanation could be found in the corresponding source code.

-For testing on image level, using test.py

-    $ python test.py --dataset dataset --test_set test --outf checkpoints --id <your selected id>

-For testing on large images using patch aggregation strategy, please use `test_by_patches.py`.

-For testing on video level by aggregating the predicted probabilities of video frames, please use `test_vid_lvl.py`
+### FaceForensics++ database (includes Real, DeepFakes, Face2Face, and FaceSwap)
+Binary classification on images:

+    $ python test_binary_ffpp.py

+Binary classification on videos (extracted as frames):

+    $ python test_vid_binary_ffpp.py

+Multiclass classification on images:

+    $ python test_multiclass_ffpp.py

+Multiclass classification on images with detail results on each class:

+    $ python test_multiclass_detail_ffpp.py

+Multiclass classification on videos (extracted as frames):

+    $ python test_vid_multiclass_ffpp.py

+### CGvsPhoto database

+Testing on patches:

+    $ python test_cgvsphoto.py

+Testing on full images:

+    $ python test_cgvsphoto_full.py

+### Idiap Replay-Attack database
+Testing on images:

+    $ python test_replay_attack.py

 ## Authors
 - Huy H. Nguyen (https://researchmap.jp/nhhuy/?lang=english)